kdm9/axe/docs/tutorial.rst

 Axe outputs one file (or more, depending on pairing) per sample.
 Axe does so by appending the sample name to some prefix (as given by the ``-I``, ``-F``, and/or ``-R`` options).
-If this prefix is a directory, then sample fastq files will be created in that subdirectory, but the directory must exist.
+If this prefix is a directory, then sample fastq files will be created in that sub-directory, but the directory must exist.
 Let's make an output directory:

 .. code-block:: bash